maximvochten/maximvochten.github.io/_pages/about.md

 ***

-I am co-promotor of two PhD candidates within the [Robotgenskill project](https://robotgenskill.pages.gitlab.kuleuven.be/):
+I am co-promotor of two PhD candidates:
-- [Arno Verduyn](http://www.kuleuven.be/wieiswie/en/person/0140902): Analysis and generalization of human-demonstrated skills using coordinate-invariant shape descriptors
+- [Arno Verduyn](http://www.kuleuven.be/wieiswie/en/person/0140902): *Analysis and generalization of human-demonstrated skills using coordinate-invariant shape descriptors*
-- [Riccardo Burlizzi](http://www.kuleuven.be/wieiswie/en/person/0148800): Using invariant theory to extend the generalization capabilities of robot learning from demonstration methodologies
+- [Riccardo Burlizzi](http://www.kuleuven.be/wieiswie/en/person/0148800): *Using invariant theory to extend the generalization capabilities of robot learning from demonstration methodologies*

 My current research interests include intent estimation, trajectory generation, and reactive control in human-robot interaction.